 The Amer Fort, also known as the Amber Fort, is a stunning architectural marvel located just outside of Jaipur, Rajasthan.
-Built with an intricate blend of Rajput and Mughal styles, the Amer Fort stands as a testament to Rajasthan's royal heritage.
-Whether you're interested in history, or architecture or simply looking for a memorable travel experience, the Amer Fort offers a rich tapestry of culture, history and beauty.
-Read this ultimate guide to Aerer Fort for hassle-free travel.
+Built with an intricate blend of Rajput and Mughal styles, the Amer Fort Jaipur stands as a testament to Rajasthan's royal heritage.
+Whether you're interested in history, architecture, or simply looking for a memorable travel experience, the Amer Fort offers a rich tapestry of culture, history, and beauty.
+Read this ultimate guide to Amber Fort Jaipur for hassle-free travel.

 History of Amer Fort, Jaipur

-Amer Fort was built in 1592 by Raja Man Singh I, a trusted general of Mughal emperor Akbar.
+The Amber Fort was built in 1592 by Raja Man Singh I, a trusted general of Mughal emperor Akbar.
 It served as the primary residence of Rajput Maharajas for several centuries.
-The fort stands on the remains of an older fort and was later expanded by successive rulers including Jai Singh I. The strategic location of the fort nestled in the Aravalli Hills made it an ideal defense structure against invaders.
+The fort stands on the remains of an older fort and was later expanded by successive rulers including Jai Singh I. The strategic location of the fort, nestled in the Aravalli Hills, made it an ideal defense structure against invaders.

 Architecture and Layout